 All the lecturers running the ALC appointments are very friendly and approachable.
 They'll work with you to figure out exactly where you need help.
 The appoinment will go exactly at your own pace and you can feel free to stop the lecturer and ask any questions you have.

 When you book in you will recieve a link to your appointment.
-You will usually receive an email from your ALC lecturer (the person who your booking is with).
+You will usually get an email from your ALC lecturer (the person who your booking is with).
 They often ask in advance if you would like to work on a particular question.
 If you have this ready then send it on.
 If you don't have a specific question you want to work on then at least let the lecturer know what module you are working on and what general topic you would like to start with.

 Who is the ALC for?